mhoffman/kmos/doc/source/topic_guides/workflows.rst

   #. calculate outcome
   #. compare various observables and qualitative
      behavior with reference system
-  #. adapt model, goto 1
+  #. adapt model, goto 1 or publish model

+So while this procedure is quite generic it may help to illustrate that the chances to find and capture the relevant features of a system are enhanced if the trial/learn loop is as short as possible.